ibexa/documentation-developer/docs/releases/ez_platform_v3.0.md

 ### Universal Discovery Widget

 The configuration for Universal Discovery Widget (UDW) has been rewritten.
-For full list of changes, see [Backwards compatibility doc](ez_platform_v3.0_deprecations.md#universal-discovery-widget).
+For full list of changes, see [Backwards compatibility doc](ez_platform_v3.0_deprecations.md#universal-discovery-widget) and [Configuration](../extending/extending_udw.md#configuration).

+New functionalities have been added, you can now edit content from Universal Discovery Widget.

 ### GraphQL